 Associate of Arts or Association of Arts in Teaching Degree

 The associate of arts (AA) degree is designed as the statewide general studies transfer degree.
 This degree is structured for entry into the general range of baccalaureate degree programs offered by four-year colleges or universities.
-Students completing the AA degree will have completed the University Studies program at Southeast.
+Students completing the AA degree will have completed the General Education program at Southeast.

 Courses taken as part of an AA degree outside the general education program should be carefully chosen to ensure applicability to the baccalaureate graduation requirements for the program of study which the student intends to pursue at a four-year college or university.
 The transfer student has the responsibility to become familiar with the specific major and graduation requirements of the four-year institution to which transfer is intended.2